GideonFlynn/FSND-Linux-Server-Configuration/Resources.md

 ## Man pages
 If I weren't able to figure a solution by reading the man pages, didn't know what commands to use, etc. I would:
-Search the documentation of the codebase in use.
+- Search the documentation of the codebase in use.
-Then, if that didn't clarify enough; Stack Overflow and finally Google.
+- If that didn't clarify enough; Stack Overflow and finally Google.

 In some cases, I look at the actual code and comments therein, to get a better perception of how they work.